 That first call was a blur.
 It was a very short transport (under 5 minutes) and all I really remember doing is taking his pulse and blood pressure in the ambulance, which for some reason seemed to require my full attention.
 Each call got a little bit easier; on the next call getting vital signs didn’t require 100% of my focus and I was able to actually think a step ahead and know I needed to get a blood glucose without being told.
 By the last patient on my last day I was able to apply a blood pressure cuff, pulse oximeter, and a 4-lead ECG without really thinking about it, and while simultaneously gathering some patient history and thinking about whether I needed to start some oxygen or not.
 Not that I’m some medical wizard – that’s all really, really simple stuff.
 But I’ll be the first to tell you that without experience, basic stuff can seem really, really complicated.

-You will have to pass several tests to become a fully licensed EMT-B. I have not tested for this class yet, but I’m still fairly confident that what I’m about to say is accurate.
-You will have to take a written test for both your state and the National Registry of Emergency Medical Technicians (NREMT).
+You will have to pass several tests to become a fully licensed EMT-B. You will have to take a written test for both your state and the National Registry of Emergency Medical Technicians (NREMT).
 You will also have to take a psychomotor test, which is really a skill test where you demonstrate various skills and knowledge of those skills.
 Information about the NREMT pscyhomotor test is freely available from the NREMT’s website.

 It may be tempting to forgo the testing if all you care about is the information.
 I totally get it – certifications just aren’t that important to some of you.
 I would encourage you to take the test(s) though.
 The test is a ticket to more opportunities.
 You can attend more, and specialized training like Wilderness EMT, which focuses on prolonged care in austere environments (might be useful if you’re a prepper?).
 Being an EMT permits you to volunteer with some agencies like volunteer fire departments, EMS agencies, and rescue squads to keep your skills current (I currently volunteer with a fairly large and very active SAR team).